MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/run-as-accounts.md

 If the user account for the Operational Database Account in Service Manager changes, you must make the following changes:

-1. Add the new account to the Service Manager Administrators user role for both the Service Manager and data warehouse management servers
+1. Add the new account to the Service Manager Administrators user role for both the Service Manager and data warehouse management servers.
 2. Create a SQL Server logon account for the new user on computers hosting Service Manager databases.
 On the computer hosting the Service Manager database, assign the new user to the skd_users and configsvc_users roles.
 3. Make the new account a local administrator on the Service Manager computers.
 4. Make the new user account the logon account for the Service Manager Data Access Service and  Service Manager Management Configuration services, and then restart these services.